 The GHRC Committee monitors director attendance and, in addition to considering attendance in relation to the recommendation for directors to be proposed for election at the annual meeting of shareholders, the Committee discloses the attendance record for all directors in the Management Proxy Circular.
-During Fiscal 2021, the Board of Directors met a total of five (5) times, the Audit Committee met a total of four (4) times, and the GHRC Committee met one (1) time.
-At the end of each of the Board of Directors meetings held during Fiscal 2021, the independent directors met separately.
+During Fiscal 2023, the Board of Directors met a total of six (6) times, the Audit Committee met a total of four (4) times, and the GHRC Committee met four (4) times.
+At the end of each of the Board of Directors meetings held during Fiscal 2023, the independent directors met separately.